The ever-growing problem of ever-growing codebases

 FOSDEM 2024 The computer industry faces a number of serious problems, some imposed by physics, some by legacy technology, and some by inertia.
 There may be solutions to some of these, but they're going to hurt.

 In a previous role, the Reg FOSS desk gave three talks at the FOSDEM open source conference in Brussels.
-In 2023, I proposed one under the banner of the Reg, so some of the points hearken back to earlier articles.
+In 2023, I proposed one for FOSDEM 2024 under the banner of the Reg, so some of the points hearken back to earlier articles.

 Unfortunately, since submitting the proposal in October something sad happened, even if it was inevitable.
 A giant of twentieth century software design, Niklaus Wirth died.
-As a small tribute, I decided to change the way I introduced this talk.
+As a small tribute, I decided to change the way I introduced my FOSDEM 2024 talk, which I gave at the start of this month.

 Wirth is famous for one thing, but arguably, it wasn't the biggest aspect of his career.
 To pick a superficially small but pervasive example: the computers Unix was written on used teletypes as their terminals.
 These were, very roughly, printers with a typewriter keyboard on them.
 Teletypes are why Linux console device files are called